evancohen/sonus-electron-boilerplate/README.md

 # sonus-electron-boilerplate
-Example of [Sonus] running in electron for OSX and Linux
+Example of [Sonus](https://github.com/evancohen/sonus) running in electron for OSX and Linux.

+**What you get:** customizable offline hotword detection and streaming recognition for your stand-alone desktop application.
+Yay!

 ## Unix Dependencies